-(i) The procedure for working on your assignments will be explained during the Discussion Session on Friday, August 30th.
-Weekly laboratory assignments will be available for download (on Fridays) in the form of a PDF file.
-You will also have to download an auto-grader Matlab pfile (generally a few days before the assignment due date), which you can run to check the grade of your solutions.
-The auto-grader pfile will grade your work and will print out your scores for each problem and error information, if any, on your command window.
-You can upload your solution files multiple times until the deadline and only your last uploaded file will be preserved.
+(i) The procedure for working on your assignments will be explained during the Discussion Session on Friday, August 26th.
+Weekly laboratory assignments will be available for download (generally on Thursdays) in the form of a PDF file.
+You will also have to download an auto-grader Matlab pfile (generally a few days before the assignment due date), which you will have to run after you have completed part or all of your assignment.
+The auto-grader pfile will grade your work and will generate another file that contains your score, which you will have to upload no later than 12:00 noon on the Friday of the week they are due.
+You can upload this file multiple times until the deadline and only your last uploaded file will be preserved.